Have you ever heard this edict? “A butterfly flapping its wings in New Mexico causes a hurricane in China?”

 What does a Lean Construction Schedule look like?

 In a Lean Construction project, we often build a straightforward milestone schedule for the chunk of work we’re focused on.
-This is different that traditional CPM schedules.
+This is different than traditional CPM schedules.

 A lot of the planning and scheduling in Lean Construction is termed “pull-planning.”
 In pull-planning, we plan backwards, starting with the end in mind and defining the backward steps incrementally.